 Thank you for your interest in a postgraduate degree in the School of Physics, UNSW.
-The word "international" in the title means that you DO NOT fall in the category of being an Australian citizen, a permanent resident, or a New Zealand citizen.
+The word "international" in the title means that you DO NOT fall in the category of being an Australian citizen, a permanent resident of Australia, or a New Zealand citizen.
 If you are in one of these categories, please see this webpage instead.

 The first step is to determine which one of the several degrees we offer is appropriate to you, considering your existing experience and your aspirations.
 You may find this quick summary of the various Postgraduate degrees helpful.
 It includes information on the entry requirements, how to apply, and application deadlines.